How is the drug name pronounced?

 - For treatment cycles four and up, Monjuvi is administered on days 1 and 15 (every other week).

-Monjuvi is given in combination with lenalidomide (Revlimid) for a maximum of 12 treatment cycles, followed by Monjuvi alone until the patient’s disease begins progressing or until the patient can no longer tolerate treatment.
+Monjuvi is given in combination with lenalidomide (Revlimid) on days 1 through 21 of each 28-day treatment cycle for a maximum of 12 treatment cycles, followed by Monjuvi alone until the patient’s disease begins progressing or until the patient can no longer tolerate treatment.
 The first infusion of Monjuvi may take up to 2.5 hours to administer, but subsequent infusions typically last 1.5 to 2 hours.

 Two hours to 30 minutes before the administration of Monjuvi patients may receive several medications to to help reduce the chance of and the severity of an reaction to the infusion:

 - An antihistamine,